 Heaven and hell are in the news and on Americans' minds a lot lately.
-"Heaven Is for Real: A Little Boy's Astounding Story of His Trip to Heaven and Back" is currently number one on The New ...
+"Heaven Is for Real: A Little Boy's Astounding Story of His Trip to Heaven and Back" is currently number one on ...

 Fri, September 24, 2010

 Recent reports that nearly 20 percent of Americans believe Barack Obama is a Muslim have been widely discussed and analyzed.
 Moreover, according to surveys, only a third of Americans believe he is a ...

 Last month Julia Gillard was elected prime minister of Australia.
 Gillard is Australia's first female and first unmarried prime minister.
 Even more remarkably, she won Australia's highest office ...

 Fri, September 03, 2010

 This September 12 marks the 50th anniversary of John F. Kennedy's historic speech to the Greater Houston Ministerial Association in which he countered religious objections to his candidacy and ...